bayoxx/Evaluating-the-Impact-of-Enrollment-Prompts-A-Data-Driven-A-B-Testing/README.md

 ## Evaluating the Impact of Enrollment Prompts on User Engagement: A Data-Driven A/B Testing

 Note: I attached a more detailed report to this repository, or you can check it [here](https://github.com/bayoxx/Evaluating-the-Impact-of-Enrollment-Prompts-on-User-Engagement-A-Data-Driven-A-B-Testing/blob/main/A_B%20Test%20for%20Udacity.pdf).

-Note: This project is from the udacity website.
+This project is from the Udacity website.

 In this experiment, Udacity tested a change on the course overview page aimed at setting clearer time expectations for students enrolling in a free trial.
 Students who clicked "Start a free trial" were asked how much time they had to commit to the course.
 Those with fewer than 5 hours per week received a message suggesting they may want to access the free course materials instead.